Anderson Township, Ohio: Recreation

 Anderson Township is home to Riverbend Music Center and Belterra Park Gaming & Entertainment Center.
 It has become known for its numerous parks, greenspaces and outdoor activities.
-The Anderson Parks district is an impressive organization supporting 9 parks and an indoor RecPlex, totaling over 500 acres of land.
+The Anderson Parks district is an organization supporting 9 parks and an indoor RecPlex, totaling over 500 acres of land.
 The Anderson Foundation for Parks & Recreation was established in 1991 to help support these parks and expand their offerings and mission.